-Personation
+32. Personation

-32. Any person who-
+Any person who-

-- (a) at any election applies for a ballot paper in the name of some person, living or dead, or of a fictitious person; - (b) having voted once at any election, applies again at the same election for a ballot paper; or - (c) votes or induces or procures any person to vote at any election knowing that he or that person is not entitled to vote at that election;
+- (a) at any election applies for a ballot paper in the name of some person, living or dead, or of a fictitious person; - (b) having voted once at any election, applies again at the same election for a ballot paper; or shall be guity of the offence of personation.

+(c) votes or induces or procures any person to vote at any election knowing that he or that person is not entitled to vote at that election;